-An excise tax is a tax on use or consumption of certain products.
-Excise taxes (sometimes called "duties") are sometimes included in the price of a product, such as motor fuels, cigarettes, and alcohol.
-Excise taxes may also be imposed on some activities, like gambling.
+An excise tax is a tax on the use or consumption of certain products like motor fuels, cigarettes, and alcohol, and on services and activities like sports betting.
 Excise taxes may be imposed by the federal government or state and local authorities in order to raise revenue, be competitive, and encourage or discourage use.

-- Purchase of trucks, trailers, semi-trailers (at a percentage of the sales price on the first retail sale)
+- Purchase of trucks, trailers, and semi-trailers (at a percentage of the sales price on the first retail sale)

 - Ship passenger tax (per passenger)

 - Manufacturers' taxes on coal, taxable tires, gas guzzlers, etc.

 - Sport fishing equipment, fishing rods, poles, outboard motors, etc.

 In most cases, your business is responsible for collecting these taxes and passing on the collected taxes to the IRS.

 Many states impose excise taxes on different goods and services.
 Here are some notable examples:

 - Many states and localities use car rental excise taxes to raise revenue, while some states also allow localities to add a rental car tax.